Car Maintenance Budget: The Ultimate Guide to Saving Money

 Knowing these average costs helps you set aside money for your car’s maintenance.

 Your car needs different care depending on the season.
-For example, before winter, you might need to check your tires, battery, and antifreeze.
-Getting your car ready for cold weather can help prevent problems like a dead battery or slipping on icy roads.
-Budgeting for these checks, which can cost between $50 and $200, will help keep your car safe.
+For example, before winter, check your tires, battery, and antifreeze.
+Preparing for cold weather can prevent issues like a dead battery or slipping on icy roads.
+Planning a car maintenance budget for these checks—typically between $50 and $200—helps keep your car safe year-round.

 Creating a Maintenance Calendar: Stay Organized